 Q. I took some college classes while I was in high school and I would like to seek MIT transfer credit for my work.
 What do I need to do?

 A. Nothing now.
-If you are accepted, you can seek transfer credit from MIT's academic departments once classes begin.
-(The Math Department reviews transfer credit requests during the summer before students arrive on campus; the rest do so after classes begin.
+If you are accepted to study at MIT, you can seek transfer credit from MIT's academic departments.
+Several Science departments review transfer credit requests during the summer before students arrive on campus; the rest do so after classes begin.
 Departments cannot review requests before you become a student here.
 See the Transfer Credit section of this site for further information.

 Q. I'm taking some classes that count for both my high school diploma and credit at a local university.
 Can I get MIT credit for these?